Ortigueira: Port of Espasante (Ortigueira)

 The industries are fishing and farming.
 The harbour is well sheltered.
 Owing to its shallowness, large vessels cannot enter, but there is an important coasting trade, despite the dangerous character of the coast and the prevalence of fogs and gales.

+Culture

+Ortigueira is notable for hosting Ortigueira's Festival of Celtic World, a folk music festival dedicated to the Celtic nations.